-Specific Recommendations for FfD4
+Specific recommendations for FFD4

-1. Highlight the importance of the inclusion of social protection financing within the broader SDG financing strategies given the role of social protection systems in

-- achieving multiple SDGs.
+- Highlight the importance of the inclusion of social protection financing within the broader SDG financing strategies given the role of social protection systems in achieving multiple SDGs.
 By doing so, countries can ensure that social protection systems are more adequately resourced and integrated into broader development plans.
 This approach allows for better coordination between social protection initiatives and other development priorities at country level, generating synergies between stakeholders and in funding for better coherence and efficiency in implementation. - 2.
-Emphasize the need to prioritize social protection spending within government budgets in a way to close inequity spending gaps and increase international financial support, as well as private sector engagement, as part of integrated financing strategies, such as those developed by pathfinder countries who are in the Global Accelerator (GA) on Jobs, Social Protection for a just transition.
-FfD4 could advocate for greater ODA allocations toward social protection, along with tapping into other sources of financing at national or international level.
-The GA is an important means to catalyze political and financial commitments at national level to critical areas that can accelerate progress and address gaps on expanding social protection coverage for all, including children, through contributory and non-contributory mechanisms, and linking it to decent job creation. - 3.
-Support domestic resource mobilization for social protection: FfD4 can emphasize the importance of progressive taxation and other mechanisms to increase national investments in social protection, while also facilitating debt relief and restructuring for highly indebted countries.
+Emphasize the need to prioritize social protection spending within government budgets and increase international financial support as part of integrated financing strategies, such as those developed by pathfinder countries who are in the Global Accelerator (GA) on Jobs, Social Protection for a just transition.
+FfD4 could advocate for greater ODA allocations toward social protection, along with tapping into other sources of financing such as climate financing.
+The GA is an important means to catalyze political and financial commitments at national level to critical areas that can accelerate progress and address gaps on expanding social protection coverage for all, including children, through contributory and non-contributory mechanisms, and linking it to decent job creation.

+- 3. Support domestic resource mobilization for social protection: FfD4 can emphasize the importance of progressive taxation and other mechanisms to increase national investments in social protection, while also facilitating debt relief and restructuring for highly indebted countries.
 Extend debt relief, as well as renegotiate debt and support debt conversions, to avoid unsustainable debt burdens that constrain countries' capacities to invest in social protection. - 4.
-Highlight the importance of the inclusion of social protection within climate financing strategies and mechanisms.
-This ensures that international climate financing can be used to leverage adaptive social protection for climate action, with social protection playing a key role in boosting peoples' climate resilience and contributing to a just transition. - 5.
-Reiterate the global commitment to universal social protection and the importance of protecting and prioritize social protection spending within government budgets - 6.
+Reiterate the global commitment to universal social protection and the importance of protecting and prioritize social protection spending within government budgets - 5.
 Promote coordinated policy advice and call for the provision of coherent and consistent policy advice that aligns with international social protection standards.